frankhereford/airflow/README.md

 ## Ideas
 * make it disable all dags on start locally (default / main) so it fails to safe
 * local docker socket pass down
-* check for key on the other side of the webhook
-  * makes a great demo of the 1pw integration and rotation
 * disable the examples in production
   * do we want these on in dev?